GSA/ckanext-dcat_usmetadata/README.md

 This extension provides a react Admin UI for managing custom fields related to [DCAT-US Schema](https://resources.data.gov/resources/dcat-us/)

+## Dependencies

+This module currently depends on the [USMetadata app](https://github.com/GSA/USMetadata) for server-side validation and rendering.
+Make sure it is enabled in CKAN's plugins.

 ## Installation

 To install this package, activate CKAN virtualenv (e.g. "source /path/to/virtenv/bin/activate"), then run